Deforming Videos to Masks: Flow Matching for Referring Video Segmentation: Related Work

 \textbf{Referring Video Object Segmentation} aims to segment a target object within a video based on a natural language expression \citep{xu2018youtube, ding2023mevis}.
 This task demands both visual-linguistic understanding and robust temporal segmenting.
 Early approaches often adapted frame-level referring image segmentation models and appended temporal linking mechanisms as a post-processing step \citep{khoreva2018video}.
 More recent and competitive methods have evolved into more integrated yet predominantly multi-stage pipelines.
 A dominant paradigm involves a ``locate-then-segment" strategy, where a powerful multi-modal model first grounds the textual reference to a spatial region, which then guides a separate segmentation process for each frame.

 \textbf{``Locate-then-Segment" Paradigm} manifests in several forms.
 A significant breakthrough came with the introduction of query-based architectures, inspired by the success of DETR-style \citep{zhu2020deformable} transformers in vision tasks \citep{wu2022language, yan2024referred}, this new paradigm reframed RVOS by treating language as a query to the visual features.
 Furthermore, multimodal model based approaches like LISA \citep{lai2024lisa}, VISA \citep{yan2024visa} and ReferDINO \citep{liang2025referdino, liang2025referdinoplus} leverage a pretrained model's reasoning or grounding ability, such as LLaVA\citep{liu2023visual} or DETR-based GroundingDINO \citep{ren2024grounded}, to perform initial object localization, and then introduce a custom-designed mask decoder to generate the final segmentation.
 A similar philosophy is seen in the ``VLM+SAM" family of methods \citep{luo2023soc, wu2023onlinerefer}, which use a Vision-Language Model for bounding box prediction, followed by a generic segmentation model like SAM \citep{kirillov2023segment, cuttano2025samwise} to produce pixel-level masks \citep{he2024decoupling, lin2025glus, pan2025semantic}.
 Another line of work explores repurposing generative models: VD-IT \citep{zhu2024exploring} first extracts features from a pretrained text-to-video diffusion model and then feeds these features into a separate DETR-like architecture for mask prediction.
-While these methods have pushed the performance boundaries, their multi-stage nature—separating feature extraction from decoding, or localization from segmentation can introduce information bottlenecks and prevent end-to-end optimization of the core correspondence problem.
+While these methods have pushed the performance boundaries, their reliance on intermediate representations—whether object queries or extracted features—can introduce information bottlenecks that prevent a truly holistic, end-to-end optimization of the video-to-mask correspondence problem.